Anne C. Steinemann: Early life and education

-In 1984 she graduated from the University of California, Irvine with a B.S. (magna cum laude) in civil and environmental engineering.
+In 1984 Steinemann graduated from the University of California, Irvine with a B.S. (magna cum laude) in civil and environmental engineering.
 In 1985 she graduated from University of California, Los Angeles with a M.S. in civil and environmental engineering.
 In 1993 she was awarded a Ph.D. by Stanford University in civil and environmental engineering.

 Career

-Steinemann began her professional career as an assistant/associate professor at the Georgia Institute of Technology (1995-2004), professor of civil and environmental engineering and professor of public affairs at the University of Washington (2004–13), and program manager at the Scripps Institution of Oceanography (2012–15).
+Steinemann began her professional career as an assistant/associate professor at the Georgia Institute of Technology (1995–2004), professor of civil and environmental engineering and professor of public affairs at the University of Washington (2004–2013), and program manager at the Scripps Institution of Oceanography (2012–2015).
+While at the University of Washington, she served as Director of The Water Center.
+While at Scripps, she led the federal drought preparedness program for the State of California, receiving the state's Climate Services Award for this work.

-She was appointed as acting/visiting professor at Linköping University (1988–89), Florida Institute of Technology (2001-12), and Stanford University (2010–11).
+Steinemann was appointed as acting/visiting professor at Linköping University (1988–1989), Florida Institute of Technology (2001–2012), and Stanford University (2010–2011).

 From 2015 she has been professor of civil engineering in the Department of Infrastructure Engineering at the University of Melbourne.
 From 2018 she has also been professor of engineering and chair of sustainable infrastructure at James Cook University, Australia.

-Professor Steinemann has been named in Stanford University’s list of the top 2% of scientists and engineers worldwide, ever since its inception in 2019.
+Steinemann has been named in Stanford University’s list of the top 2% of scientists and engineers worldwide, ever since its inception in 2019.